Skip to main content

 US stock matters because international freight on cannabis hardware has been volatile for the better part of five years.
 The supplier with US stock can ship to you in 3-5 days; the supplier without it is at the mercy of ocean freight schedules, customs, and the periodic shipping disruptions that have become normal.

+The right answer is a third-party lab report, as a PDF, covering the exact SKU and configuration you're ordering under 16 CFR § 1700.20; anything less than that is not CR certification.
 Child-resistant certification is the single most consequential compliance variable on a cannabis vape product, and it's also the one most consistently fudged in supplier conversations.

 Ask: "Is this hardware CR-certified to 16 CFR § 1700.20, and can you send me the third-party lab report?"